A billion children are at 'extremely high risk' from climate crisis

 The 33 extremely high-risk countries collectively emit just 9% of global carbon dioxide (CO2), while the 10 countries that emitted the most accounted for nearly 70% of CO2 emissions, the report said.

 India was the only country that both recorded high CO2 emissions and was extremely high risk.
-While it is responsible for more than 7% of global CO2 emissions, it has a large population of more than 1.3 billion people, and its per capita emissions are only 1.8%.
+While it is responsible for more than 7% of global CO2 emissions, it has a large population of more than 1.3 billion people, and its per capita emissions are only 1.8 metric tons.

 Children in Iceland, Luxembourg and New Zealand were least at risk.
-Those countries have small populations, but, per capita, Iceland and New Zealand each make up more than 6% of the world's emissions, while Luxembourg accounts for more than 15% -- on a par with Americans, Canadians, Saudis and Australians, who are among the world's highest per capita emitters.
+Those countries have small populations, but, per capita, Iceland and New Zealand emit more than 6 metric tons of the world's emissions, while in Luxembourg, it's more than 15 -- on par with Americans, Canadians, Saudis and Australians.

 Zimbabwean climate activist Nkosilathi Nyathi said in the video that climate change was "very personal" to him, and that people in his village, especially farmers, were struggling with unpredictable weather.

 "If the weather continues like this, it could lead to a serious crisis in my community.
 Young people are the world's most precious natural resource.
-I wanted to call on policy makers and decision makers to include us in all developmental aspects that have to do with our future, because there can be nothing for us, without us."
+I want to call on policy makers and decision makers to include us in all developmental aspects that have to do with our future, because there can be nothing for us without us."

 The report also indicated that 1 billion children are highly exposed to extremely high levels of air pollution.